hforge/ikaaro/README.txt

 other feautres it provides:

  - Content & Document Management.
- - Collaboration with the Wiki module, the issue tracker, etc.
+ - Collaboration with the calendar, issue tracker, etc.
  - Multiple web sites in one instance, with separate access rights.
  - Mulitilingual interfaces and content.